Estuaries, like the Duckabush, allow smoltification to occur: a crucial process where young salmon adapt from fresh to salt water.

 The Washington Department of Fish and Wildlife (WDFW), in partnership with the U.S. Army Corps of Engineers and the Hood Canal Salmon Enhancement Group, has proposed a project to elevate the highway and restore the estuary so that it is once again prime habitat for fish and other species.
 There is a unique opportunity for a federal-state partnership to share the cost of this project: $50 million in state funding would unlock $30 million in federal funding.
 Check out this video from WDFW to learn more about what’s being planned.

-For this important project to move forward, we need Washington legislators to secure funding in the 2022 state legislative session that starts in January.
+For this important project to move forward, we need Washington legislators to secure funding in this state legislative session.

 Join us in taking action!

-If you live in Washington state, please call or email your state legislator and ask them to support a $50.2 million state investment in the Duckabush River Estuary Restoration Project!
+Updated February 2023: If you live in Washington state, please call or email your state legislator and ask them to support a $41 million state investment in the Duckabush River Estuary Restoration Project during the 2023 state legislative session!
 Email your elected officials or call the toll-free legislative hotline at 1-800-562-6000 (TTY for hearing impaired 800-833-6388) between 8am and 7pm, Monday through Friday, to leave a message for all three of your legislators at once.
 This is an opportunity to make a real difference for threatened salmon and a vital ecosystem.